leafOfTree/node-chrome-webstore/README.md

 Else please follow [Using the Chrome Web Store Publish API][0] instructions and come back when you get `client id`, `client secret` and `code`.

+> Code can only be used once, mainly use refresh token later.

 ## Installation

     npm i node-chrome-webstore